Tamsui line: History

-After Japan gradually occupied Taiwan in 1895 (during Japanese rule), the main transportation port was still the Port of Damtsui.
-Traditionally, materials were transported from Damtsui Port "upriver" in small canoes.
-To improve the surface transport capacity from Damtsui Port to Taihoku and the rest of Taiwan, the Ministry of Railways in the Taiwan Directorate-General arranged to utilize the railway materials reclaimed from the reconstruction of the Taihoku-Shinchiku segment of the Ching-dynasty West Coast Main Line to survey and layout a railway line along the east bank of the Damtsui river.
-This became known as the Damtsui Line.
-The construction cost of the Damtsui Line was much less than the original plan, costing only 720,000 yen.
-This line was also used to transport new railway construction materials imported from Japan, and ballast stone from a quarry near Shirin.
+After Japan gradually occupied Taiwan in 1895 (during Japanese rule), the main transportation port was still the Port of Tamsui.
+Traditionally, materials were transported from Tamsui Port "upriver" in small canoes.
+To improve the surface transport capacity from Tamsui Port to Taihoku and the rest of Taiwan, the Ministry of Railways in the Taiwan Directorate-General arranged to utilize the railway materials reclaimed from the reconstruction of the Taihoku-Shinchiku segment of the Ching-dynasty West Coast Main line to survey and layout a railway line along the east bank of the Tamsui river.
+This became known as the Tamsui line.
+The construction cost of the Tamsui line was much less than the original plan, costing only 720,000 yen.
+This line was also used to transport new railway construction materials imported from Japan, and ballast stone from a quarry near Shilin.

-The Tamsui Line officially opened on 25 August 1901, with five stations (see initial timetable below).
+The Tamsui line officially opened on 25 August 1901, with five stations (see initial timetable below).
 Eventually a total of 17 stations were operational, two of which (Dadaocheng, Beimen), located south of Taipei Railway Station were closed to passenger traffic by 1916 and 1923 respectively (the former station, located on a branch, continued to be used by freight trains until 1937).
 Changan and Jiantan Stations were shut down in 1950.
 In 1954 a temporary Fuxinggang Station was built for the 9th annual Taiwan Province Games, which closed after the games ended.
-A spur track known as the Asia Branch Line located before Tamsui Station provided access to the British Merchant Warehouse operated (until 1945) by Rising Sun Petroleum, and after that by Royal Dutch Shell, which was closed in 1971 and the surviving track was heritage-listed along with the British Merchant Warehouse in 2000.
+A spur track known as the Asia Branch line located before Tamsui Station provided access to the British Merchant Warehouse operated (until 1945) by Rising Sun Petroleum, and after that by Royal Dutch Shell, which was closed in 1971 and the surviving track was heritage-listed along with the British Merchant Warehouse in 2000.
 In addition, Tatung Company had a freight siding located between Shuanglian and Yuanshan Stations, which was originally built during World War II, finally opened on 7 October 1946 and closed on 1 March 1980.
-Another spur line, the Hsin Peitou Line, opened in 1916 to provide easier access to the Beitou Hot Springs.
-The Tamsui Line and Hsin Peitou Line were formally closed on 15 July 1988, however, the Taiwan Railway Administration ran the route once more the next day.
-The Tamsui and Hsin Peitou lines was later demolished to make way for the Taipei Metro Tamsui Line and Xinbeitou branch line, which currently operates along a route similar to the original TRA route.
+Another spur line, the Hsin Peitou line, opened in 1916 to provide easier access to the Beitou Hot Springs.
+The Tamsui line and Hsin Peitou line were formally closed on 15 July 1988; however, the Taiwan Railway Administration ran the route once more the next day.
+The Tamsui and Hsin Peitou lines was later demolished to make way for the Taipei Metro Tamsui line and Xinbeitou branch line, which currently operates along a route similar to the original TRA route.